-Radiofrequency Skin Surgery – Everything you need to know about it
+Radiofrequency Skin Surgery – Everything you need to know.

 Radiofrequency skin surgery (RF) is an aesthetic surgery technique that uses RF instruments to remove moles and skin tags in a scar-less manner.